sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 ### User attributes

-Our endpoint only synchronizes user attributes we need to give customers actual value.
-Sourcegraph doesn’t sync any data that SCIM supports but that we don’t use, such as phone numbers and postal addresses.
+The User endpoint only synchronizes attributes needed to create a Sourcegraph account.

 As of now, we only sync: